DragonRidersUnite/book/src/03-spit-fire.md

 ```

 Values of a hash are then accessed by their keys, so you `dragon.name` returns the string `"Francis"`, `dragon.size` returns the string `"medium"`, and `dragon.age` returns the number `541`.
 This is much more clear than having to remember the position of these values within an array.

+Quick note: if you see a hash with key-value pairs that look like this: `{ :name => "Francis" }`, don't fret!
+That's just an older style in Ruby known as the hash rocket and can be used for hashes with keys that aren't just symbols.

 In general, differentiate between arrays and hashes like this: **hashes are used represent one piece of data with multiple properties** and **arrays are used to collect data (often times hashes) to keep track of and manipulate them**.